buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: 18 meters
 * **Duration**: 10 minutes

 Magical darkness spreads from a point you choose within range to fill a 3-meter-radius sphere for the duration.
 The darkness spreads around corners.
-A creature with darkvision can't see through this darkness, and nonmagical light can't illuminate it.
+A creature with darkvision can' \*\*t see through this darkness, and nonmagical light can' \*\*t illuminate it.

-If the point you choose is on an object you are carrying or one that isn't being worn or carried, the darkness emanates from the object and moves with it.
+If the point you choose is on an object you are carrying or one that isn' \*\*t being worn or carried, the darkness emanates from the object and moves with it.
 Completely covering the source of the darkness with an opaque object, such as a bowl or a helm, blocks the darkness.

-If any of this spell's area overlaps with an area of light created by a spell of level 2 or lower, the spell that created the light is dispelled.
+If any of this spell' \*\*s area overlaps with an area of light created by a spell of level 2 or lower, the spell that created the light is dispelled.

 ### Darkvision